ergoplatform/ergodocs/docs/dev/wallets.md

 > Nautilus is a privacy-focused web-based wallet

-Ledger support is currently in available [in developer mode for ledger](ledger.md)
+Ledger support is currently available [in developer mode for ledger](ledger.md)

 ### Ergo Wallet (Android) / Terminus (iOS)